k0sti/jobbis/README.md

 ### [Työmarkkinatori MCP Server](mcp/)

 MCP (Model Context Protocol) server that enables AI assistants to search and retrieve job listings from the Finnish job market using the official Työmarkkinatori REST API.

+**Status:** Co-created with Claude Code.
+Implementation complete but not yet tested.

 **Features:**
 - 🔐 OAuth 2.0 authentication